Darrel Crutchfield

-Darrel Crutchfield (born February 26, 1979) was an American football defensive back.
+Darrel Crutchfield (born February 26, 1979) is an American former professional football player who was a defensive back in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Clemson Tigers.

 Crutchfield was born in 1979 in San Diego.
 He attended William M. Raines High School in Jacksonville, Florida.

-He attended Clemson University and played for Clemson Tigers football team from 1997 to 2000.
+He attended Clemson University and played for the Tigers from 1997 to 2000.

-After college, Crutchfield played professional football in the National Football League (NFL) for the Philadelphia Eagles (NFL).
+After college, Crutchfield played professional football in the NFL for the Philadelphia Eagles (NFL).
 He appeared in four games for the Eagles during the 2001 season.

-He also played in the Canadian Football League for the Edmonton Eskimos from 2002 to 2004 and the Montreal Alouettes from 2005 to 2006. appeared in 17 games for the 2003 Edmonton Eskimos team that compiled a 13–5 record and won the 91st Grey Cup.
+He also played in the CFL for the Edmonton Eskimos from 2002 to 2004 and the Montreal Alouettes from 2005 to 2006. appeared in 17 games for the 2003 Edmonton Eskimos team that compiled a 13–5 record and won the 91st Grey Cup.
 He appeared in a total of 59 CFL games.
 He gained attention in 2005 for his efforts to sell his Grey Cup championship ring.